openstack/manila/doc/source/devref/hpe_3par_driver.rst

 driver_handles_share_servers (share networks) capability.
 For the HPE 3PAR driver, this must be set to False.

-Another common Manila extra-spec used to determine where a share is created is `share_backend_name`.
+Another common manila extra-spec used to determine where a share is created is `share_backend_name`.
 When this extra-spec is defined in the share type, the share will be created on a backend with a matching share_backend_name.